 Geodetic control data is integrated with cadastral survey data in Landonline.
 You can also search or download geodetic mark data.

-Toitū Te Whenua cadastral survey records, known as the cadastre, record the location of boundaries of rights and interests in land under various tenure systems including freehold, leasehold, Māori and Crown land.
+Toitū Te Whenua cadastral survey records are known as the cadastre.
+These record the location of boundaries of rights and interests in land under various tenure systems including freehold, leasehold, Māori and Crown land.

 The accuracy of New Zealand’s cadastre depends on tight management of survey standards and processes.

-Land Transfer plans are the most common kind of survey plan.
-In the case of a land transfer plan, when Toitū Te Whenua is satisfied the plan meets the legal requirements, it deposits the plan, hence the name deposited plan (DP).
-The existing title for that land area is cancelled, and new computer registers (certificates of title) created for new parcels of land shown on the deposited plan.
+Land transfer plans are the most common kind of survey plan.
+In the case of a land transfer plan, when Toitū Te Whenua is satisfied the plan meets the legal requirements, it deposits the plan.
+The existing title for that land area is cancelled, and new computer registers (certificates of title) are created for new parcels of land shown on the deposited plan.

 For more information on the cadastral system see Cadastre 2034, a strategy for developing the cadastral system.